tynandebold/emilyjholland/src/content/media/post-2.md

 - **E-commerce Websites:** If you've worked on e-commerce sites, include them to demonstrate your expertise in handling complex web development tasks.

-- **Open Source Contributions:** Highlight your involvement in open-source projects or contributions to online coding communities.
+- **Open Source Contributions:** Highlight your involvement in open-source research or contributions to online coding communities.

 ## 2. Highlight Your Coding Skills